Michelin Guide Macau (0 Stars)

 Michelin Guide Macau: Alain Ducasse (**)

-Alain Ducasse pulled two Michelin stars six months after opening because they were destined to, not because the food is any good.
+Alain Ducasse pulled two Michelin stars six months after opening because they were ordained to, not because the food is any good.

 Feng Wei Ju (**)